-The Commission has recently expressed its view that the increasing imbalance in trade between Japan. and its main trading partners is placing major strains on the GATT system.
+The Commission has recently expressed its view that the increasing imbalance in trade between Japan and its main trading partners is placing major strains on the GATT system.
 (Japanese figures indicate an overall Japanese trade surplus of over 20 billion dollars for the calendar year 1983 and of over 30 billion dollars for the fiscal year April 1983 - March 1984).
 In the view of the Commission drastic and urgent measures are therefore necessary to open up the Japanese market.
-The Commission has suggested that the Japanese government consider encouraging increased imports of manufactures, accelerated implementation of the last 3 tariff reductions agreed upon in the Tokyo Round and a temporary suspension of customs duties on manufactures.
+Mr Haferkamp, Vice-President of the Commission in charge of External Relations, has suggested in the beginning of 1984 that the Japanese government consider encouraging increased imports of manufactures, accelerated implementation of the last 3 tariff reductions agreed upon in the Tokyo Round and a temporary suspension of customs duties on manufactures.
+Moreover, in April' 1984 the Commission submitted to the Japanese authorities a revised list of areas where the Community was most concerned by Japanese import policy and offered suggestions for improvements: Among these were the reduction of certain very high import tariffs, the liberalisation of quotas for products of interest to the Community, the acceptance of technical norms which are internationally recognised, the opening of the Japanese capital markets and the modernisation of the distribution system.